-3.1.3 Equipartition Calibration
+3.1.3.
+Equipartition calibration.
 The trapped bead oscillates randomly near the focal point of the laser beam when it is in thermal equilibrium.
 Therefore, the system can be considered a sphere in a harmonic potential.
-The particle fluctuations are due to the Brownian motion which tends to displace the bead stochastically.
-The bead spatial position is well-described by a Gaussian function centred in the focal laser point where the width of the Gaussian curve is associated with the trap stiffness, and the probability to find the particle near the centre is higher in stiffer optical tweezers systems.
-The particle is stable when the force applied by the laser to the trapped object overcomes the forces generate by collisions of the environmental molecules to the beads, confining the Brownian motion in the trap region.
-The Brownian motion of a particle is directly proportional to temperature.
-Consequently, it is possible to estimate the trap stiffness by tracking the particle position and calculating the displacements from the average position point in a well-known thermal condition.
-The equipartition theorem defines the average translational kinetic energy of a particle for each translational degree of freedom as $\frac{1}{2}$ kBT where kB is the Boltzmann constant and T is the absolute temperature.
-According to this theorem it is possible to evaluate the trap stiffness (k) by solving the equation (9)
+It is possible to estimate the trap stiffness by tracking the particle position and calculating the displacements from the average position point in a well-known thermal condition.
+The equipartition theorem defines the average translational kinetic energy of a particle for each translational degree of freedom as $\frac{1}{2}k{\rm B}T$ where $k{\rm B}$ is the Boltzmann constant and T is the absolute temperature.